daviddalpiaz/stat-online/README.md

 ## Faculty "Advisors"

 The following are experienced online instructors and support staff.
-Reach out if you have questions.
-Several of us are very active on Slack.
+Reach out if you have questions!

 - David Dalpiaz (STAT 420, STAT 432)
 - David Unger (STAT 420, STAT 440)